DistributedTeam/Cassandra/README.md

 ### Run Client

+The `gradlew` script assumes by default that Cassandra runs on IP address `192.168.48.229`, the address of experiment node of team CS4224C.

+To change default IP address, change `cassandra.ip` in both files `client/project.properties.

+If more than one node is involved, the IP address could be from any one of the nodes.

 Run command `gradlew client:run -q` at project root.

 Alternatively, open Java IDE installed and import the project as `Gradle Project`.
 Make sure `Auto Import` is enabled.